 Wireless speeds are typically lower than the wired speed on the same network, due to signal loss and interference.
-You can run a speed test over WiFi, but the results will reflect that.
-To test speed to the modem/router, plug your computer directly into your modem with an Ethernet cable, then run the test on that computer.
+You can run an internet speed test over WiFi, but the results will reflect that.
+To check internet speed to the modem/router, plug your computer directly into your modem with an Ethernet cable, then run the test on that computer.

 The speed test is a snapshot of your upload and download service speeds at one point in time.
-We recommend running the test multiple times and at different times of day to get a sense of any fluctuations in speed.
+We recommend running the test multiple times and at different times of day to check for any fluctuations in speed.

 Frequently asked questions